documentcloud/underscore-contrib/docs/index.md

 #### In the Browser

-First, you'll need Underscore.
+First, you'll need Underscore **version 1.6.0 or higher**.
 Then you can grab the relevant underscore-contrib sub-libraries and simply add something like the following to your pages:

 ```html
 <script type="text/javascript" src="underscore.js"></script>